mjakl/gpt-telegram-bot/README.md

 # Openrouter-GPT-Telegram-Bot
 This repository contains a Telegram bot that integrates with Openrouter.AI API to provide interactive, AI-driven responses.

+Slightly expanded version of the original GPT Bot to allow questions via `/q`, to make it more useful in group chats.

 ## Installation

 ### Prerequisites